 Saidaiji Eyo

-A religious rite held in the area around Saidaiji Temple in Okayama City, Okayama Prefecture, the Saidaiji Eyo is known as one of Japan’s three strangest festivals.
+Saidaiji Eyo, held in the area surrounding Saidaiji Temple in Okayama City, Okayama Prefecture, is a traditional religious rite and is widely known as one of Japan’s Three Great Eccentric Festivals.

 DetailsStarting TimePlaceImages